Palmarian Catholic Church: Foundation of the Carmelites of the Holy Face

-Archbishop Ngô Đình Thục, a prelate of the Roman Catholic Church, ordained and then consecrated clergy for the Carmelites of the Holy Face in El Palmar de Troya.
+Archbishop Ngô Đình Thục, a prelate of the Catholic Church, ordained and then consecrated clergy for the Carmelites of the Holy Face in El Palmar de Troya.

 Revaz, along with the McElligotts, an Irish Palmarian family who had property in Switzerland, drove from Switzerland to Rome to approach the Vietnamese archbishop.
 Revaz and Thục were already familiar with each other as they had both previously met as pilgrims to El Palmar de Troya in 1974.
 The background of Archbishop Ngô Đình Thục is that he was previously made the Archbishop of Huế, Vietnam by Pope John XXIII, but due to the 1963 South Vietnamese coup d'état which killed several close members of his family, he was living in exile in Rome.
 In 1968, Paul VI had made him the Titular Archbishop of Bulla Regia.
 Outraged by the murder of his relatives and deeply anti-communist, he was in good standing in Rome but increasingly disillusioned with their "diplomatic" approach to communism and started to draw closer to traditionalism in his exile.
 Revaz convinced Thục that the Virgin Mary sent him to render her a service and that they must leave immediately to Andalusia, he agreed and the party took a three-day car journey to El Palmar de Troya and Thục was celebrating the Pontifical High Mass there with the Carmelites of the Holy Face by Christmas Eve 1975.